teatall/blog.dastle.net/_posts/2020-02-18-state-media-in-covid19.md

 On top of it rested a tightly clenched fist (a sign of strength in China).

 The source of the information is Chinanews.com.
-It's a mayor media organisation based in Beijing.
+It's a major media organisation based in Beijing.
 The photo is credited to a photographer called Zhang Chang.
 He risked his life to capture this precious moment of China.
 His bravery should be admired.

 ![A screenshot of Weifang Daily, a local news agency of Weifang in Shandong Province, saying the photo was captured in an appartment block of Shouguang of Weifang](https://user-images.githubusercontent.com/7418648/74727415-1762e180-527c-11ea-866c-d607c689851b.jpg)As I was almost moved into tears, another post by _Wei Fang Jin Ri_ (_Weifang Daily_, a local news agency of Weifang in Shandong Province) almost shocked my jaw off.